Rancho San Antonio County Park: Deer Hollow Farm

-Deer Hollow Farm is an educational center where the public can observe, study and participate in a working farm.
-The 150-year-old Farm covers ten acres and stands as a reminder of Santa Clara County's agricultural history.
+Deer Hollow Farm is an educational center where the public can observe, study and participate in a working farm, funded by a unique collaboration between the City of Mountain, Midpeninsula Regional Open Space Distract, Santa Clara County, and the Friends of Deer Hollow Farm.
+The 170-year-old Farm covers ten acres and stands as a reminder of Santa Clara County's agricultural history.
 In the tradition of a working homestead, Deer Hollow Farm continues to produce food on-site.
-The farm is home to a variety of animals including chickens, rabbits, goats, sheep, pigs and a cow.
+The farm is home to a variety of animals including chickens, ducks, geese, rabbits, goats, sheep, pigs and a cow.
 Farm fresh eggs and seasonal orchard produce are for sale when available.[4]
 It is a one-mile easy walk west from the Rancho parking lots along the West Fork Permanente Creek.
 The restored Grant Ranch Cabin has been furnished to represent living conditions in the late 1800s.
 The Deer Hollow Farm section of the Rancho San Antonio land preserve is managed by the City of Mountain View recreation division.
 The city manages all Farm programs and ensures that no further development takes place on the land.
 The city of Mountain View is instrumental in the preservation of the area and protects the environment against human intervention.

 The historic open air hay barn rests at the north end of the farm.
 Visitors can rest and have picnics at the many wooden picnic tables available for public use.
 Visitors may also take self-guided tours of the surrounding area, which includes the livestock pens.
 Although the public cannot interact directly with the farm animals, they are able to observe them from a short distance.
 In addition, an environmentally sustainable vegetable garden neighbors the open air hay barn.
 Deer Hollow Farm volunteers maintain the garden and plant seasonal vegetables.
 This garden is utilized as part of the farm's education program.